-Ensure that new COVID-19 safety policies do not alter the currently required provisions of services when necessary to ensure effective communication by and with Limited English Participants ("LEP") or Deaf/Hard of Hearing ("DHH") participants (litigants, witnesses, and spectators).
+Ensure that new COVID-19 safety policies do not alter the currently required provisions of services when necessary to ensure effective communication by and with LEP or DHH participants (litigants, witnesses, and spectators).

-• Although the safest place for the interpreters to work is in their office, a safe alternative must be explored, such as creating a designated space in the courtroom for interpreters and the use of remote interpreting equipment, etc.

-- Give the interpreter discretion within the safety parameters to take off the mask or wear other alternatives such as face shields.
-Consider the impact on the interpreter of working for long periods of time with a facemask, including cognitive load and fatigue. - Participants should be available to pre-conference with the interpreter (s). - Consider practical guidelines regarding the physical placement of interpreters inside and outside the courtroom.
+- Although the safest place for the interpreters to work is in their office, a safe alternative must be explored, such as creating a designated space in the courtroom for interpreters and the use of remote interpreting equipment, etc. - Give the interpreter discretion within the safety parameters to take off his or her mask or wear other alternatives such as face shields.
+Consider the impact on the interpreter of working for long periods of time with a facemask, including cognitive load and fatigue. - Participants should be available to pre-conference with the interpreter(s). - Consider practical guidelines regarding the physical placement of interpreters inside and outside the courtroom.
 Defer to the interpreter as to the best placement. - Use face masks and face shields for LEPs and Interpreters.
 Default to the Interpreter to determine which face mask works best in each setting and allow the interpreter to conference with the LEP/DHH for their preference.